 Requiem in D minor, K. 626

-About three months before his death, Mozart wrote to Lorenzo da Ponte, the librettist of his most popular Italian operas: “I know from what I suffer that the hour has come.
-I am at the point of death.
+A few months before his death, Mozart wrote to Lorenzo da Ponte, librettist of his most popular Italian op- eras: “I am at the point of death.
 I have come to the end without having had the enjoyment of my talent.
 Life was indeed so beautiful, my career began under such fortunate auspices; but one cannot change one’s own destiny.
 No one can measure his own days, one must resign oneself, it will be as Providence wills.
 And so I finish my death-song; I must not leave it incomplete.”

 The often-imitative Introitus leads immediately into the Kyrie, which features a Baroque-style double fugue (a contrapuntal work based on two different themes, one to which Mozart sets the “Kyrie eleison” text, the other accompanying the text of “Christe eleison”) in contrast with the dramatic operatic opening outcries of the Dies Irae.
 A lone trombone, soon joined by the “wondrous trumpet sound” of the bass, opens the Tuba Mirum, its concluding solo quartet yielding to the majestic and solemn Rex Tremendae, which is marked by strongly dotted rhythms that lead to echoing pleas for salvation.
 The ensuing Recordare quartet displays the beautiful combination of the erudite German and sweetly melodic Italian musical elements that make Mozart’s style so memorable.
 The Confutatis is characterized by agitated strings and canonic writing for the lower voices that confound the condemned, alternating with the gently undulating string figurations that accompany the angelic upper voices’ pleas to be joined with the blessed.